KorfLab/IME/README.md

 ## Running the IMEter ##

-When you have a set of parameters that you want to use, you can use these with the imeter.pl
+You always need to use a suitable set of IME parameters with the imeter.pl script:
-script:

 	imeter.pl -m Ath_IME_k5_400_400_complete.params db_IME_all_WT_introns.fa